 After that, add the milk to the bowl and whisk the eggs and milk together.
 Immediately following, combine the sugar with the egg/milk mixture and stir to help dissolve the sugar.

-And then, add in the vanilla and add the cinnamon and nutmeg, whisk to combine.
+And then, add in the vanilla, cinnamon, and nutmeg.
+Whisk to combine.
 However, I like to make a cinnamon raisin pudding!

-Lastly, add the raisins and cooked rice to the egg mixture, stirring to combine all ingredients.
+Lastly, add the raisins (if you like them) and cooked rice to the egg mixture, stirring to combine all ingredients.

 After that, pour into a large pyrex baking bowl and stir to evenly distribute ingredients.
 You can also use 8oz ramekins.

-Following that, place pudding bowl or ramekins into a large baking pan and add about 1-2 inches of water to the pan.
-At last gently place pan in the oven on the lowest rack.
+Following that, place the baking dish or individual ramekins into a large baking pan and add about 1-2 inches of water to the pan.
+Gently place the prepared pan in the oven on the lowest rack.

 If you like the custard, then just leave alone and continue baking.
 Bake another 45 minutes and test with a butter knife for doneness.